The Eugene W. J. Pearce, M.D., and Lunetta A. Pearce, M.D., Fellowship in the History of Medicine

 Duration and Support: The department will grant fellowships for a period of two to four weeks.
 The amount of the fellowships will be $500.00 per week for 2-4 weeks, with a maximum of $2,000.00, to cover expenses, with an additional one-time travel stipend of $500 for scholars from outside of the Kansas City area.

 Application and Selection: Interested applicants must submit a curriculum vitae, two letters of support, and a brief prospectus of no more than three pages outlining their research project.
-Submit to the address at top of the page and to the attention of Nancy Hulston, Director of Archives.
+Submit to the address at bottom of the page and to the attention of Alex Welborn, Head Archivist.
 View link for current deadline.
 Selection of fellows will be based on the decision of a committee.

 Submit to to the attention of: